Signiant/ecs-cluster-scaledown/README.md

 While manually scaling the cluster down is possible, it's certainly a pain.
 Obviously the solution is to automate the process.
 This solution will perform the following steps to scale down an ECS cluster:
-* get a list of the instances in the given cluster, and ordered them by load (number of tasks)
+* get a list of the instances in the given cluster, and order them by load (number of tasks)
 * put X number of instances into a DRAINING state
 * wait for the instances to be ready to terminate
 * terminate the instances and decrement the desired count in the autoscaling group